 I still may eventually send it back to Nikon for a re-repair, but I have lost faith in them, even though I am careful to only ever use their Melville, New York facility, eschewing "the butchers in Los Angeles" until me choosing was no longer an option.
 Dealing with the Melville facility is confusing enough.
 They never seem to know what's going on, and their paperwork often shows they worked on cameras other than the ones I sent them.

-I continue to use the little Panasonic G2's replacement, the G5 for birds sometimes, and I have taken a few really good shots (like the photos above).
-I passed on the Lumix G3, because my G2 was still new, and I just about knew how to use it.
-But when the G5 came out, was thoroughly vetted by the m43 forum and other lens-testers I trust, and the price came down the third time, I bought one.
+I continue to use the little Panasonic G2's replacement, the G5 for birds sometimes, and I have actually taken a few really good shots (like the photo above).
+I passed on the Lumix G3, because my G2 was still newish when it was released, and I just about knew how to use it.
+But when the G5 came out, was thoroughly vetted by the m43 forum and others, and the price came down the third time, I bought one.

 I miss the Panasonic's EVF every time I pick up one of my Nikons optical viewfinder, but Nikon dSLRs are quicker to use, have much higher shutter speeds and are much more accurate about focus and exposure.